wechaty/wechaty/README.md

 > **Notice: Wechaty requires Node.js version >= 10**

-This bot can log all messages to the console.
+This bot can log all messages to the console after login by scan.

 You can find more examples from [Wiki](https://github.com/chatie/wechaty/wiki/Examples) and [Example Directory](https://github.com/chatie/wechaty/blob/master/examples/).